New Zealand Superstock Teams Championship

 The New Zealand Superstock Teams Championship is a 2-day event held annually at Central Energy Trust Arena in Palmerston North, New Zealand.
 The event attracts crowds of 14,000 people on each day of the event, as they are entertained by up to 14 teams, all fighting with full-contact allowed for the ultimate New Zealand speedway crown.
-In 2018, the event gave the region a $5.2M economic boost, an estimated $1.5M up from 2017.
+In 2018, the event gave the region a $5.2 million economic boost, an estimated $1.5M up from 2017.

 Racing

 Superstocks racing allows for full contact, hardcore racing around oval dirt tracks with concrete walls in close proximity to the outside of the track.
 Drivers are entitled to push one another into the infield, up the wall or into one another in the fight for victory.
 With no blue flags backmarker cars may wait for the lead pack and if drivers wish, may take out lead cars to best suit their team.
 Superstocks teams racing consists of 2 teams facing off in each race progressing through qualifying night for a chance to be in the grand final.
 Teams of 5 cars take part with 1 car from either team sitting out each race as a reserve car.
 With a total of 4 cars in the race for each team most teams use a 2:2 tactic with 2 cars attacking and going to the victory while 2 cars block the other team from taking out their attackers.
 Because of the all-out nature of the sport there are often many rollovers and cars up into the catch fencing, leading to red flags where cars must stop in as little distance as possible, hold position and wait until the accident is cleared and the green flag is shown once again.

+There are two other individual awards that are presented at the ENZED Superstock Teams Champs.
+The Spike Richardson memorial which is rewarded for the performance of the Teams Champs.
+Winners: 2024 - 5GB Charlie Sworder.
+The other award goes to the best Rookie driver and is named after Stephen Penn who lost his life doing what he loved in April 2022.
+The winners are 2023 - 26v Kaelin Mooney and 2024 - 74a Codi Chatfield.